Gina Sicilia

-Gina Sicilia (born March 6, 1985) is an American singer, songwriter, and musician.
-Her album, Heard the Lie, peaked in the Top 10 on Billboard charts blues music charts in September, 2018 as well as Sunset Avenue peaking at #15 in September, 2016.
+Elvira Gina Sicilia (born March 6, 1985) is an American singer, songwriter, and musician.
+Her album, Heard the Lie, peaked in the Top 10 on Billboard charts blues music charts in September, 2018 as well as Sunset Avenue peaking at No. 15 in September, 2016.

 She was nominated for a Blues Music Award for Best New Artist in 2008 and has shared the stage with such artists as Beth Hart, Joan Osborne, Kenny Wayne Shepherd, Joe Bonamassa, Shemekia Copeland, and Johnny Winter amongst others.

 Early life

 Sicilia was born in Newtown, Pennsylvania, a suburb of Philadelphia, United States, to parents Giovanni Sicilia, an Italian immigrant, born in the southern Italian regione of Calabria who emigrated to the United States in the 1960s, and Patricia Sicilia, born in Philadelphia.
 She is fluent in Italian and English.
 Sicilia attended the Council Rock School District in Bucks County, Pennsylvania.

 Sicilia began singing at 6 years old performing at local talent shows and by the age of 12 she began writing songs.
 At 14 years old she became interested in blues and classic soul music and decided to pursue singing in that genre.
 During her sophomore year of college, Sicilia began attending the weekly blues jam at Warmdaddy's in Philadelphia.
 It was there she got her first performing experience and met a large group of local musicians who would help her to record her first demo.
 In 2007 she recorded and released her debut album, Allow Me To Confess which was posted on her myspace page which caught the attention of Richard Rosenblatt who was the president at the then-new record label, VizzTone Label Group, who signed her to the label.